A day trip to the Hallstatt salt mine

 Tours and prehistoric expeditions

-Tip: Besides the daily tours, a prehistoric expedition is held every Friday from May to September in the Hallstatt salt mine, where you can get to know all about the fascinating 7,000-year history of salt mining up close.
+Tip: Besides the daily tours, a prehistoric expedition is held every Tuesday and Thursday at 1 pm (July and August) in the Hallstatt salt mine, where you can get to know all about the fascinating 7,000-year history of salt mining up close.

 The mine's history